PDX-LearningThroughMobbing/2020-07-01-Mob/2020-07-01 Mob/README.md

     Discuss as a group how far into the project description we want to go, and any details that we likely want to hammer out in advance.

+    Resources and sessions

+    Unsafe Swift
+    Swift Pointers
+    Changes to the Objective C Runtime
+    Why is my app being killed?

+    Swift in AWS Lambda
+    Test to fail

+    Pointfree.co
+        Functional programming in Swift
+        How to ditch protocols and use Structs
+            What's new in Collection Views
+        How to implement a whole composable architecture

+    2nding Pointfree

+    All the SwiftUI track of WWDC (no intro)